 - The deck crew must perform safety rounds and check for leakages on deck, especially in the manifold area.

-- They must, as well, tender the mooring lines and maintain the ship’s position on the manifold.
+- They must, as well, tender the mooring lines even if the ship is well moored and maintain the ship’s position on the manifold.

-- Maintain proper gangway watch and report any abnormalities to the OOW.
+- Maintain proper gangway watch on the accommodation ladder and report any abnormalities to the OOW.